MattLewin/NumericPicker/README.md

 ### Configurable Properties

-* `var value: Double` - The value displayed in the picker.
+* `value: Double` - The value displayed in the picker.
 Set this value to update the picker programatically.
-*(Defaults: 0)*
+*(Default: 0)*
-* `var minIntegerDigits: Int` - The minimum number of integer digits (digits to the left of the decimal separator) to include in the picker.
+* `minIntegerDigits: Int` - The minimum number of integer digits (digits to the left of the decimal separator) to include in the picker.
 Think of this as zero-padding the picker.
 If `value` requires more than this minimum, the picker will automatically meet this requirement.
 (This is probably not what you want, though.) *(Default: 1)*
-* `var fractionDigits: Int` - The number of digits to the right of the decimal separator. `NumericPicker` guarantees exactly this many fractional digits will be displayed.
+* `fractionDigits: Int` - The number of digits to the right of the decimal separator. `NumericPicker` guarantees exactly this many fractional digits will be displayed.
 You can use this to achieve rounding or zero-padding of values to the right of the decimal separator. *(Default: 0)*
-* `var locale: Locale` - The locale used to format the numeric values.
+* `locale: Locale` - The locale used to format the numeric values.
 Use this if you want numbers formatted with separators other than those used by the device locale. *(Default: current device locale)*
-* `var font: UIFont` - The font used to format the picker components. *(Default: `Body` text style)*
+* `font: UIFont` - The font used to format the picker components. *(Default: `Body` text style)*
-* `var displayString: String` - **READ ONLY** - The text representation of `value`.
-This string will contain locale- specific grouping and decimal separators.
-It will have exactly `fractionDigits` digits to the right of the decimal separator the minimum number of integer places to represent `value`.
+* `displayString: String` - **READ ONLY** - The text representation of `value`.
+This string will contain locale-specific grouping and decimal separators.
+It will have exactly `fractionDigits` digits to the right of the decimal separator and the minimum number of integer places necessary to represent `value`.

 ### Interface Builder